In mitosis, how many daughter cells are produced from a single pa... | Channels for Pearson+

 1

-Recognize that mitosis is used for growth and to replace worn-out cells, and it occurs in somatic (non-reproductive) cells.
+Recall that mitosis consists of several phases: prophase, metaphase, anaphase, and telophase, followed by cytokinesis.

-Recall the stages of mitosis: prophase, metaphase, anaphase, and telophase, followed by cytokinesis, which is the division of the cytoplasm.
+During these phases, the duplicated chromosomes are aligned, separated, and moved to opposite poles of the cell.

 Watch next